 Part B coverage includes doctor and specialist visits, outpatient treatment, preventive services, emergency ambulance services, laboratory tests and X-rays, mental health services, durable medical equipment and rehabilitative services.

 However, there are many health services and products which are excluded from coverage such as acupuncture, chiropractic care and custodial care.
-This topic has been covered in another article titled 'What is NOT covered by Medicare?'.
+This topic has been covered in another article - see related-article links below.